 Stick with it and keep up your twice-daily application of minoxidil.
 In due time, your hairline and total hair count will thank you.

 Minoxidil isn’t a magic potion for hair loss, and everyone’s experiences may differ.
-Having said that, the odds are good that you’ll see positive, significant results if you have hair loss and use minoxidil consistently as part of your treatment routine.
+Having said that, the odds are good you’ll see positive, significant results if you have hair loss and use minoxidil consistently as part of your treatment routine.

 Over the last few decades, several clinical trials and observational studies have looked into the effects of minoxidil, with almost all research showing positive results for men with hair loss.

-In a 2004 study published in the Journal of the American Academy of Dermatology, dermatologists looked at the effects of topical minoxidil 5% on more than 900 men with hair loss caused by male androgenetic alopecia.
+For example, in a 2004 study published in the Journal of the American Academy of Dermatology, dermatologists looked at the effects of topical minoxidil 5% on more than 900 men with hair loss caused by male androgenetic alopecia.
 After 12 months, 84 percent of the men rated the minoxidil solution as either “very effective,” “effective,” or “moderately effective” at regrowing hair.

+A different study from 2007 compared the effects of topical minoxidil 5% with a placebo.
 After 16 weeks, the men who used the 5% minoxidil displayed a statistically significant increase in new hair growth and reduced hair loss compared to those who used a non-therapeutic placebo.

-Another study compared the effects of minoxidil 5% with minoxidil 2% in men with male pattern baldness.
+And another study compared the effects of minoxidil 5% with minoxidil 2% in men with male pattern baldness.
 The researchers found that both dosages of minoxidil were well-tolerated, but the stronger 5% solution was more effective at promoting satisfactory hair regrowth.

 Beyond showing that topical minoxidil is safe, most research on this medication suggests that side effects, while possible, aren’t common.
+And when they do occur, they are often mild and/or temporary.

 Potential side effects of topical minoxidil include: